ArtGithubW/Boids-Algo-Sim-On-Procedural-World-Gen/README.md

 - TODO LIST:

+* Add more details to the terrain to make it look less SMOOTH and more organic [Done?]
 * figure out the numpy inhomogeneous shape after 1 dimension problem that is not consistent
 * Combining the avoid extreme terrains function to main code